3 Takeaways from Detroit Red Wings' 2019-20 Opening Weekend

 Nevertheless, the Red Wings came out on top in their first two appearances of the season.
 They beat the Nashville Predators 5-3 on the road on Saturday before taking down the Dallas Stars 4-3 at Little Caesars Arena the next night.
 With two exciting games under their belt, here are three far-too-early takeaways from the Red Wings’ opening weekend.

-The Top Line Is Elite
+Bertuzzi, Larkin, Mantha Line Is Elite

 Dating back to the end of last season, Tyler Bertuzzi, Dylan Larkin, and Anthony Mantha have combined for 55 points over their past 10 games.
 Throughout the first two games of the 2019-20 season, the trio has scored eight of the team’s nine goals.